 Raaja – king, cognate with royal and reign

-Sam – same – together/completely – same as sum or syn- prefix in English and San in sankirtan.
+Sam – means ‘same’, together/completely. – Cognate with ‘sum’ and prefix syn- in English.
+Same word (in Sanskrit) as ‘san’ in sankirtan.
 Also homo in English (from Greek) comes from samo in Sanskrit

 Samasa – bringing together (opposite of vyasa)